So, let’s talk about working with a chronic illness.

 So, that’s led me here: to a blog post I’m hastily putting together just before my livestream, in the hope that I’ll come back and keep adding to it.
 It’s no secret that there simply aren’t enough flexible opportunities out there for chronically ill people, with many employers yet to realise they’re missing out on a huge wealth of talent, but I hope these resources go some way in helping others to kick-start their own careers.

-I’ve split the following up into schemes, mentoring, work from home job searching and freelance opportunities.
+I’ve split the following up into schemes, mentoring, work from home job searching, for organisations, and freelance opportunities.
 There’s so much more I want to add when I have the time, but for now, let’s jump straight into it with some cheeky schemes worth a look into…

 - BBC’s Extend Hub: a new talent recruitment hub for disabled people, providing opportunities in journalism, production, technology and business.